sunxxuns/HunyuanImage-3.0/README.md

 ```

 #### 3️⃣ Run the Demo
 The Pretrain Checkpoint does not automatically rewrite or enhance input prompts, for optimal results currently, we recommend community partners to use deepseek to rewrite the prompts.
+You can go to [Tencent Cloud](https://cloud.tencent.com/document/product/1772/115963#.E5.BF.AB.E9.80.9F.E6.8E.A5.E5.85.A5) to apply for an API Key.

 ```bash
 # set env